UCSBCarpentry/2022-04-19-ucsb-python/setup.md

 ~~~
 {: .language-bash}

-## Launch a Jupyter notebook
+## Launch a Jupyter Lab

 After installing either Anaconda or Miniconda and the workshop packages,
-launch a Jupyter notebook by typing this command from the terminal:
+launch JupyterLab.
+You can launch JupyterLab through Anaconda Navigator, or by typing this command from the terminal:

 ~~~
-jupyter notebook
+jupyter lab
 ~~~
 {: .language-bash}

-The notebook should open automatically in your browser.
+JupyterLab should open automatically in your browser.
 If it does not or you
-wish to use a different browser, open this link: <http://localhost:8888>.
+wish to use a different browser, open this link: <http://localhost:8888/lab>.